Co-Lead Teacher, Infant Room / One Year Old Room / Early Preschool Room

 - Experience creating educational lesson plans

-- Possess enthusiasm for nature-based learning
+- Possess Enthusiasm about nature-based learning

 - Possess understanding of child development and appropriate behaviors